Drisk4580/nTest/!INFO!/hints.md

 # coding hints

 html:
-    -<strong></strong> is used for making bold text, <em> is used for embeded alt atribute for for images
+    -<strong></strong> is used for making bold text, <em> is used for embedded alt attribute for for images
 css:
     -
 js:
-    -debugger as a js function is used to test code and tell whats happening for example when something isnt working
+    -debugger as a js function is used to test code and tell whats happening for example when something isn't working
 general:
     -asking good questions:
         -describe clearly